DavidLichtenberger/reaper-csurf-us2400/readme.md

 ## Install

+*   To run ReaScripts, Python has to be installed on your machine, read more about it [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").

 *   If you’ve never heard of GitHub – the ‘Download ZIP’-Button should be somewhere on the right, use it to download the files, extract them and proceed as follows:

 *   reaper_csurf_us2400.dll goes into Programs\REAPER\Plugins – Use the 64 bit version for Windows 7 and the like, and the 32 bit for XP.